tsgates/arch-wiki-markdown/wiki/Font_Configuration.md

 Font Configuration
 ==================

-> Summary

-An overview of font configuration options and various techniques for improving the readability of fonts

-> Related
+Related articles

-Fonts: Information on adding fonts and font recommendations
+-   Fonts

-Font Configuration/fontconfig Examples
+-   Font Configuration/fontconfig Examples
+-   Infinality-bundle+fonts

-Java Runtime Environment Fonts: Fonts specific to Sun's Java machine
+-   Java Runtime Environment Fonts

-MS Fonts: Adding Microsoft fonts and mimicking Windows' font settings
+-   MS Fonts

-X Logical Font Description: The older core font system for X
+-   X Logical Font Description

 Fontconfig is a library designed to provide a list of available fonts to applications, and also for configuration for how fonts get rendered.
 See